Skip to main content

 Recommended

-Moon Phase Charging: Blue Chalcedony responds beautifully to moonlight charging — place it in direct moonlight overnight during the full moon to cleanse and recharge its gentle energy.
-Moonlight resonates with Blue Chalcedony's feminine, receptive nature.
-For communication intentions, charge during the waxing moon.
-Sound healing with singing bowls or bells is also highly effective, as the stone responds to vibrational cleansing methods.
+Moon Phase Charging: Place Blue Chalcedony in direct moonlight overnight during the full moon.
+For communication-specific intentions, charge it during the waxing moon instead.
+Sound healing with singing bowls or bells is also effective, since the stone responds well to vibrational cleansing.

 Avoid the following: